 Chinese New Years Eve dinner is comparable to our Christmas dinner and is the most important family meal of the year, on New Years Day, many Chinese abstain from meat, as they believe this will ensure a long life!

-Lydia will show you how to make her mothers family favourite dishes to usher in the Chinese New Year.
+Helen will show you how to make traditional dishes to usher in the Chinese New Year.
 Traditionally, the first day of the New Year is a meat free day, to enable the body to be cleansed in preparation for the year ahead.

 Chinese dishes eaten in the lead up and during New Year tend to be symbolic of good luck, health, wealth, longevity and prosperity.
 For instance, dumplings (symbolic of money and wealth) and noodles ( for longevity) are always part of a Chinese New Year feast.